tb-dhk/tb-dhk/README.md

 - 2022: second year in ec³, learnt the following:
   - neural networks with python (machine learning)
   - vue.js (more web development)
-  - dynamic programming and trees (intermediate competitive programmibg)
+  - dynamic programming and trees (intermediate competitive programming)
   - more picoctf challenges (cybersecurity)
 - also self learned the following:
   - rust